hausec/PowerZure/docs/Functions/infogathering.rst

 **Synopsis**

-Returns the permissions of an app
+Returns the  of an app

 .. _**Syntax**-15: